 We, the undersigned, the good people at Fair Start Movement (FSM), and as concerned citizens of the world, present this updated petition and give notice to the United Nations Human Rights Council (UNHRC) regarding forthcoming efforts to defend the fundamental human rights of tens of millions of persons at risk around the world.

-This submission incorporates perspectives from African, South American, and Indian partners, as well as a growing number of women's defense circles engaged in bottom-up democracy, and care model family reforms that focus on measurably including and empowering each child, over top-down systems of governance by those who exploited future generations for the economic growth that caused the crisis, and who rely on coercion because they cannot measurably represent their subjects.
+This submission incorporates perspectives from African, South American, and Indian partners, as well as a growing number of women's defense circles engaged in bottom-up democracy, and care model family reforms, over top-down systems of governance through those who do not measurably represent their subjects.